 Foul Poles: The yellow foul poles down each line were taken from Arlington Stadium.

-The overall seating capacity of Rangers Ballpark in Arlington is 48,114 seats on five levels.
+The overall seating capacity of Globe Life Park in Arlington is 48,114 seats on five levels.
 All of the seats in the ballpark are angled toward home plate as the seating bowl cranks in toward the field down both the left and right field lines to provide better sightlines.

 The actual seats are green plastic chairs measuring from 18-22 inches in width.
 Most of the seats in the ballpark contain cupholders.
 The Rangers replaced approximatley 10,000 seats in the lower seating bowl prior to the 2013 season.
 There is a special feature on aisle seats in the park, a Texas Lone Star that is similar to the ones that adorn both the outer facade and concourses.